 Adult Event

-Readers’ Day at West Horsley Place
+West Horsley Place

 A mini festival in one day

-The day takes the format of a mini festival in a day with five authors, including debut fiction writers and established novelists, talking about their lives, their inspirations and their latest projects.
+The day takes the format of a mini festival in a day with six authors, including debut fiction writers and established novelists, talking about their lives, their inspirations and their latest projects.
 There is also an opportunity to meet the authors and have books signed.

 We’re pleased to give you more choice and are offering two tickets, one enabling you to bring your own lunch and one with a light lunch provided.